You want smart political talk without the meltdowns?

 I do.

-They have this great movie theater near where I'm vacationing, and I go sit there and I watch, and I either fall asleep, bored out of my mind, or I just I just walk out of there just like this was a waste of money in two hours.
+They have this great movie theater near where I'm vacationing, and I go sit there and I watch, and I either fall asleep, bored out of my mind, or I just walk out of there just like this was a waste of money in two hours.

-So I put a lot of money into the project, and I'm very proud of what it's turning into, and we'll uh announce more about it later in the program today.
+And so I just wanted to get, so I put a lot of money into the project, and I'm very proud of what it's turning into, and we'll announce more about it later in the program today.

 You know, our friends over at Newsbusters, they did something pretty amazing.